simplyhexagonal/doorlock/README.md

 ```

 ([Click here to see an example on RunKit](https://npm.runkit.com/doorlock) that you can try out right now!)

+## Before you continue

+- If you are also looking to implement login using Google, Facebook, Github, and/or implement your own custom SSO, take a look at [Session SSO](https://github.com/jeanlescure/session-sso)
+- If you'd like to build Typescript packages like this one, check out the [No BS Typescript Boilerplate](https://github.com/jeanlescure/no-bs-typescript-boilerplate)

 ## Like this project? ❤️